AnikaTabassum/internship/how to host rasa application using nginx.md

-# How to host a rasa chatbot using NGINX on a linux machine from scratch
+# How to host a rasa chatbot using NGINX on a ubuntu machine from scratch

 <h2>Introduction</h2>